jasonlevine/The-Nature-of-Livecoding/README.md

 that I needed a project to learn to learn to nitty gritty of this sorcerous language.

 I chose to port The Nature of Code for many reasons:
 1) Its awesome.
-The examples are endlessly inspiring.
+The examples are endlessly inspiring.\n
 2) Its one thing to change the color of circle while code is running, and its another to change the behavior of an autonomous agent or process.
 This kind of expression through algorithm modification is what I'm chasing.
 3) Its written in Processing which is Java, which is object-oriented, the way that I am used to thinking.